Ex-governor of gang-plagued Mexican state shot dead in beach resort

 “It is a matter that will be investigated so that the motive is known and those responsible are punished,” said Lopez Obrador during a regular morning news conference.

-In the video, Solis said authorities were investigating the death and did not give an indication of who was responsible, beyond noting that the attacker appeared to be male.

-Mexico has suffered record homicide levels under Lopez Obrador, in part owing to turf wars involving the CJNG.
+Mexico has suffered record homicide levels under Lopez Obrador, in part owing to the CJNG’s turf wars.

-Reporting by Tomas Bravo and Raul Cortes; Writing by Laura Gottesdiener; Editing by Dave Graham and Alison Williams
+Reporting by Tomas Bravo, Raul Cortes and Laura Gottesdiener; Editing by Dave Graham, Alison Williams and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.